ocupop/refed-website/src/_articles/Innovator-Spotlight-Series/food-forward.md

 While our internal operations are hugely focused on the Depot project, we are also growing our public-facing initiatives.
 We have had the opportunity to create fun and highly efficient direct produce distributions in underserved neighborhoods in collaboration with community partners.
 This innovative distribution model allows us to do what we do best: procure massive amounts of fresh produce and harness the passion and skill of our volunteer corps, while relying on our partners for public outreach and site coordination.

 A major strategic planning process is now underway, and, in the coming years, we will continue to scale our work.
-Food Forward will grow deeper roots in the communities we serve; strengthen our programs’ efficiencies; and reach new geographies in the Western and Southwestern US with rescued fruits and vegetables – serving more food insecure individuals than ever before.
+Food Forward will grow deeper roots in the communities we serve, strengthen our programs’ efficiencies, and reach new geographies in the Western and Southwestern U.S. with rescued fruits and vegetables – serving more food insecure individuals than ever before.

 **Want to get in touch with Food Forward?**

-Please visit their [website](www.foodforward.org), sign-up for their [bi-weekly newsletter](foodforward.org/signup), or reach out directly to info@foodforward.org.
+Please visit their [website](www.foodforward.org), sign-up for their [bi-weekly newsletter](foodforward.org/signup), or reach out directly to [info@foodforward.org](mailto:info@foodforward.org).